-(Read a bit more about how you can utilize forums on our lesson about ‘Affiliate Marketing without a website’)
+Note: Read a bit more about how you can utilize forums in our lesson on Affiliate Marketing without a website.

-Pay Per Click (PPC) and Search Engine Optimization (SEO) aren't the only ways to get traffic to your website; in fact, by simply using just those methods you could be missing out on a large amount of traffic and potential customers.
+In this lesson you've learned: Pay Per Click (PPC) and Search Engine Optimization (SEO) aren't the only ways to get traffic to your website; in fact, by simply using just those methods you could be missing out on a large amount of traffic and potential customers.